LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-mid-trial, switching attention both reduced accuracy and led to longer response latency *even on targets prior to the attentional switch*.[@LarsonLee2013a] This suggests that the act of remembering or preparing to switch imposes some degree of effort or load that can compromise the success of the listening task.
+mid-trial, switching attention both reduced accuracy and led to longer response latency *even on targets prior to the attentional switch*.[@LarsonLee2013a] This suggests that the act of remembering or preparing to switch imposes some degree of mental effort or cognitive load that can compromise the success of the listening task.

 Pupillometry, the tracking of pupil diameter, has been used for over four decades to measure cognitive load.[@KahnemanBeatty1966; @Beatty1982]  Pupil